robertgeddis/rg_project/README.md

 ## 🔬 Hypothesis

-* **Safe Haven:** When the stock market crashes, do Bitcoin and Gold both go up?
-Or does Bitcoin crash like a high-risk 'Tech Stock'?
+* **Safe Haven:** Does Bitcoin act like a fail safe such as Gold or a tech stock?
-* **Inflation Hedge:** During the period of record global inflation (2022-2024), which asset protected purchasing power better?
+* **Inflation Hedge:** How did Bitcoin and Gold behave during the record inflation of 2022-2024?
-* **Correlation Shift:** Has the relationship between Bitcoin and Gold remained constant, or have they become more coupled as institutional investors buy both?
+* **Institutional Coupling:** Has institutional investment in Bitcoin made it more like Gold or like a tech stock?

 ---